-- Adult Education and Training - adult training and development for adult basic education
+- Adult Education and Training - Master's degree in adult training and development for adult basic education

-- Clinical Mental Health Counseling - mental health counseling, post-secondary, and others
+- Clinical Mental Health Counseling - Master's degree in mental health counseling, post-secondary, and others

 - Community College Teaching - Post-Master's certificate

 - Doctorate in Education Leadership (EdD)

-- Student Development Administration - student life/administrators in post-secondary education
+- Student Development Administration - Master's degree in student life/administrators in post-secondary education

 I want to get a master's degree, but I don't know which program is right for me.
 What should I do?

 We invite you to contact College of Education Admissions at (206) 296-5774 to discuss your interests and goals, as well as attend our Open House events or program information sessions.
 Additionally we encourage you to talk with colleagues about their experiences and learn which programs are accepted in the fields you wish to pursue.